WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 ![BLUE](img/ColourBlue.png )       | ![YELLOW](img/ColourYellow.png)

 ### 4.4 Set Icons
-Optionally you can use icons for the swipe acions which will be displayed when the swpie is performed.
+Optionally you can use icons for the swipe acions which will be displayed when the swipe is performed.
 ```java
 recyclerAdapterSwipeGestures.setIconRight(ContextCompat.getDrawable(this, R.drawable.your_icon));
 ```
-That again works for both actions. you also can change the size of the icons by using
+That again works for both actions.
+You also can change the size of the icons by using
 ```java
 recyclerAdapterSwipeGestures.setIconSizeMultiplier(2);
 ```